Dwarka, Delhi: Education

+The sub-city is well-equipped with multiple elementary and higher secondary schools.

-Universities and Colleges
+Universities and colleges

-Faculty of Law, University of Delhi is planning a new campus in Dwarka and will be building hostels for students and residential quarters for staff members.
+Faculty of Law, University of Delhi is planning a new campus in Dwarka and will build hostels for students and residential quarters for staff members.

 National Law University, Delhi and Netaji Subhas University of Technology are located in Dwarka.
-Guru Gobind Singh Indraprastha University, Delhi State Government's only University has its main campus located in Dwarka Sector 16-C. The campus houses University School of Law and Legal Studies and University School of Management Studies, among others.
-The university has around 120 affiliated colleges located in the NCR.
+Guru Gobind Singh Indraprastha University has its main campus in Dwarka Sector 16-C, housing the University School of Law and Legal Studies and University School of Management Studies, among others.
+The university has around 120 affiliated colleges in the NCR.

-Along with engineering and law institutes like Bhaskaracahrya College of Applied Sciences, University School of Chemical Technology (GGSIPU), University School of Information, Communication and Technology (GGSIPU), Netaji Subhas University of Technology, Deen Dayal Upadhyaya College, Guru Gobind Singh Indraprastha University, Lal Bahadur Shastri Institute of Management and National Law University, Delhi.
+Engineering and law institutes in Dwarka include Bhaskaracahrya College of Applied Sciences, University School of Chemical Technology, (GGSIPU) University School of Information, Communication and Technology (GGSIPU), Deen Dayal Upadhyaya College, Guru Gobind Singh Indraprastha University, Lal Bahadur Shastri Institute of Management, and National Law University, Delhi.